sofiakali/frontend-cookbook/pages/implementation/FirebaseAuth.md

 **`getAccessToken`**

 Main purpose of this helper is to return token along with its expiration period.
-This is important since otherwise Petrus doesn't not recognize expired token and user would be stuck in state where he is logged in, but his access token doesn't work for API requests.
+This is important since otherwise Petrus doesn't recognize expired token and user would be stuck in state where he is logged in, but his access token wouldn't work for API requests.

 `user`is [`firebase.User`](https://firebase.google.com/docs/reference/js/firebase.User) object containing information about logged user.